StErMi/forge-sol-challenge/README.md

 1. Create an environment called `CI`
 2. Add a secret env variable named `FOUNDRY_ETH_RPC_URL` and set the value equal to the Infura/Alchemy RPC url.

+The GitHub CI will run the `test:forkci` that is different compared to `test:fork` just because GitHub "inject" env variables directly from the action.

 ## Development